andreshserna/andreshserna/README.md

 * Cover of a Magazine with Globant as Theme: <a href="https://andreshserna.github.io/Magazine-cover-of-Globant/">Globant Magazine</a>

 <h3>You want to know more about me?</h3>
 My complete name is Andres Mauricio Hernandez Serna, I am from Barranquilla, Colombia; but I am based now at Medellin, Colombia.
-I am currently studying electrical engineer in <strong>University of Antioquia</strong> and also becoming a web front-end developer with <strong>the University EAFIT!</strong>.
+I am currently becoming a web  developer with <strong>the University EAFIT!</strong>.

-- 🌱 I’m currently learning web front end in depth, working and learning with <strong>Globant!</strong> as a </strong><i>Web UI Developer Jr.</i></strong>

 - 💞️ I’m looking to collaborate on Innovative projects with people who contribute a lot to my formative stage, in addition to jobs where fundamental skills of a developer are put into practice using topics that seem interesting to me.